In this issue

 E-Tolls remains a strong focus and we intend to intensify our challenge to see the end this debacle.
-The e-Toll Defense Umbrella remains in place as a process to defend our contributing members from prosecution, for unpaid e-toll bills.
+The e-Toll Defense Umbrella remains in place as a process to defend our contributing supporters from prosecution, for unpaid e-toll bills.

 Our new work has already begun.
 This week, we submitted a position paper to Government on their proposed implementation of a Carbon Tax.
 In short, the Carbon Tax as planned by Government, is another complex, costly and highly irrational tax that will fall very short of it’s intentions.